 We walk the road, look at the rock, the views, the clouds, and keep walking.
 The only thing that changes our rhythm this day is collecting water.

-Farwell for now Moenkopi rock, time to dip down into White Rim, deep red brown of the Organ formation, and edge into the Cedar Mesa sandstone.
+Farewell for now Moenkopi rock, time to down and learn some other layers.
+Lockhart Canyon includes White Rim, the deep red brown of the Organ formation, and edge into the Cedar Mesa sandstone.
 The slickrock layer that has been just below our feet all day and source formation of the potholes.

 Off trail travel down the little tributary canyon of Lockhart stimulates our senses.
 The walls rising a little higher with every twist.
 Soon after we bypass a pour off, we find a red sandy spot above the main channel with a nice slickrock slab for a dining room.
 Home for the night.
 No rain in the forecast, we set up cowboy camp and admire the moon.

 Day 4: 17.2 miles, 62.7 miles total.
 A wash just west of Hurrah Pass, southeast of Base Camp Adventure Lodge to tributary canyon of Lockhart Canyon near 4352T.

 GPS: used once to make sure we were at a pouroff to go around; people sighted: four ATVers; roads: it was all roads!
 Except the last hour or so.